irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Vision**: This project aims to evaluate the potential growth of new YouTubers

-**Mission**: Enable users to input information about new YouTubers and predict the future subscribers of the input YouTuber based on data of mature YouTube channels
+**Mission**: The platform will enable users to input basic information about new YouTubers, such as video category, , and predict the future subscribers of the input YouTuber based on data of mature YouTube channels.

 **Success criteria**: Prediction accuracy higher than 80%